ccxt/ccxt/CONTRIBUTING.md

 - do not use conditional statements that are too complex (heavy if-bracketing)
 - do not use heavy ternary conditionals
 - put an empty line between each of your methods
-- don't put empty lines in schema in the beginning of each market
+- don't put empty lines in schema in the beginning of each exchange
 - don't put empty lines inside your methods
 - avoid mixed comment styles, use double-slash `//` in JS for line comments
 - avoid multi-line comments
 - ...

-**If you want to add (support for) another market or implement a new method for a particular exchange, then the best way to make it a consistent improvement is to learn by example, take a look at how same things are implemented in other markets and try to copy the code flow and style.**
+**If you want to add (support for) another exchange or implement a new method for a particular exchange, then the best way to make it a consistent improvement is to learn by example, take a look at how same things are implemented in other exchanges and try to copy the code flow and style.**

-The basic JSON-skeleton for a new market integration is as follows:
+The basic JSON-skeleton for a new exchange integration is as follows:

 ```JSON
 {